-Industrial Applications: It is the belief of SINTX that its silicon nitride has the best combination of mechanical, thermal, and electrical properties of any technical ceramic material.
+Technical Applications: It is our belief that our silicon nitride has the best combination of mechanical, thermal, and electrical properties of any technical ceramic material.
 It is a high-performance technical ceramic with high strength, toughness, and hardness, and is extremely resistant to thermal shock and impact.
 It is also an electrically insulating ceramic material.
 Typically, it is used in applications where high load-bearing capacity, thermal stability, and wear resistance are required.
-The Company has obtained AS9100D certification and ITAR registration to facilitate entry into the aerospace and protective armor market.
+We have obtained AS9100D certification and ITAR registration to facilitate entry into the aerospace and protective armor markets.

-SINTX has recently entered the ceramic armor market through the purchase of assets from B4C, LLC and a technology partnership with Precision Ceramics USA.
-SINTX will develop and manufacture high-performance ceramics for personnel, aircraft, and vehicle armor including a 100% Boron Carbide material for ultimate lightweight performance in ballistic applications, and a composite material made of Boron Carbide and Silicon Carbide for exceptional multi-hit performance against ballistic threats.
-SINTX has signed a 10-year lease at a building near its headquarters in Salt Lake City, Utah to house development and manufacturing activities for SINTX Armor, and expects to be fully operational by the end of Q2 2022.
+We recently entered the ceramic armor market through the purchase of assets from B4C, LLC and a technology partnership with Precision Ceramics USA.
+We will develop and manufacture high-performance ceramics for personnel, aircraft, and vehicle armor including a 100% Boron Carbide material for ultimate lightweight performance in ballistic applications, and a composite material made of Boron Carbide and Silicon Carbide for exceptional multi-hit performance against ballistic threats.
+We have signed a 10-year lease at a building near our headquarters in Salt Lake City, Utah to house development and manufacturing activities for SINTX Armor.